 Costco’s Success Story by the Numbers

-You Know Costco as the place to go when you need avocados, a casket and life insurance, but you only have time to make one stop.
+You know Costco as the place to go when you need a giant bag of onions, an eight-piece sectional sofa and four new tires, but you only have time to make one stop.
 The everything store emerged from the pandemic as one of the retail industry’s biggest winners as Costco’s business model continues to adapt and endure.

-One of the country’s most respected brands, Costco has a reputation for loyal members, happy workers and fat-pocketed investors.
+One of the country’s most respected retailers, Costco has a reputation for loyal members, happy workers and fat-pocketed investors.
 Here’s a look at the numbers behind Costco’s four-decade success story.

 It All Started With #401

 Costco’s corporate history dates to 1976, when its predecessor, Price Club, opened its first location on Morena Boulevard in San Diego in a converted airplane hangar once owned by Howard Hughes.
 Still in operation today, the location is known as Costco Warehouse #401.